mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/working-with-bson.md

 ### <a name="lifetime">BSON Document Lifetime</a>

-It is imperative that `document::value`s outlive any `document::view`s that use them.
+It is imperative that `document::view`s outlive any `document::value`s that they point to.
 If the underlying value gets cleaned up, the view will be left with a dangling pointer.
 Consider a method that returns a view of a newly-created document: